blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 # Demo of C++ development process using GitLab, Nexus, Conan, CMake and containers

+## What this demo shows

+- Using GitLab as Git repository and as central build system.
+- Using Conan for package manager and build orchestrator.
+- Using CMake to compile and link C++ applications.
+- Using Nexus to store Conan packages.
+- Making a Conan package of a C++ library.
+- Using that package as part of a stand-alone executable.
+- Creating a REST API with C++ that ends up as a Docker image.
+- Creating a Swagger UI on top of that REST API.
+- A containerized simple web UI using the REST API.
+- Using Google Test unit tests in Conan and CMake.
+- GitLab Pipelines for all components of this demo.
+- Output of Google Test unit tests in the results of a GitLab pipeline.
+- Deploying both automatically and with a manual gate.
+- Automatically generating version numbers using Git tags (tag specify major and minor version, number of commits since tag specified patch version).
+- Deploying containers to a VM with Ansible.
+- How GitLab displays deployed versions of each component in each environment.

 ## Prerequisites

 - Some Linux (tested with Kubuntu 22.04)